m000/cliutils/doc/docuchop.sh.md

 docuchop.sh
 ===========

-An automated choper for documentary videos.
+An automated chopper for documentary videos.
 The script automatically detects intermittent blackening points between scenes and splits video on them.
-Because most modern formats use some form of [keyframes](http://en.wikipedia.org/wiki/I-frame#Intra_coded_frames.2Fslices_.28I.E2.80.91frames.2Fslices_or_Key_frames.29), the first few seconds of each chunk (from the desired cut-point until the next keyframe) have to be re-encoded.
+Because most modern formats use some form of [keyframes](http://en.wikipedia.org/wiki/I-frame#Intra_coded_frames.2Fslices_.28I.E2.80.91frames.2Fslices_or_Key_frames.29), the first few seconds of each chunk (from the desired chop-point until the next keyframe) have to be re-encoded.

 Requirements